Sean Bean fans are angry that he's been killed off yet again

-Sean Bean fans have been complaining after the actor was killed off on screen for the 25th time in a new film.
+Sean Bean fans have been complaining after the actor was killed off on screen for the 25th time in a new series.

 The actor has famously met his end in the likes of The Lord Of The Rings and Game Of Thrones, and fans have even set up petitions to stop filmmakers from killing him off in their projects.